 They also have a distinctive appearance that includes a “beard of feathers” and adorable muffs that sometimes almost cover their face.

-They’re consistent egg layers that can produce about 200 blue eggs a year and Ameraucana eggs can be light blue to almost green to sky blue depending on the individual hen.
+They’re consistent layers that can produce about 200 blue eggs a year and Ameraucana the shells can be light blue to almost green to sky blue depending on the individual hen.

 You can read more about Ameraucanas here.